-The prior art patent to Berridge is not material to the examination of the claims of the Smith patent since the essential features of the claims of the Smith patent referred to above are not present in Berridge.
+The prior art patent to Berridge >does not disclose< the essential features of the claims of the Smith patent referred to above.

 An evaluation of the prior art patent document to Berridge as outlined in the request does not appear to meet the terms of the Smith patent.
 The cutting blades of Berridge are indicated as "being at least six inches long" and the dies of Berridge have smooth, flat surfaces used "to flatten bent washers".
 There is no suggestion in Berridge that the features claimed by Smith could be present therein and it would not be obvious to a person of ordinary skill in the art to so modify the structure of Berridge.
-Since the Berridge prior art patent does not disclose a number of the essential features recited in the Smith patent to which the request for reexamination is directed, the Berridge patent is not material to the patentability of the Smith patent and no substantial new question of patentability is raised in view of the Berridge prior art patent document, either taken alone or in combination with other known prior art documents.
+Since the Berridge prior art patent does not disclose a number of the essential features recited in the Smith patent to which the request for reexamination is directed, no substantial new question of patentability is raised in view of the Berridge prior art patent document, either taken alone or in combination with other known prior art documents.

+(Signed)

+V.D.
+Turner

+Primary Examiner

-V. D. Turner Primary Examiner Art Unit 125
+Art Unit 125

-2248 Petition From Denial of Request [R-4]
+2248 Petition From Denial of Request [R-14]